Blog

 #Blog #Sustainability #Global

-Our home is New Zealand, one of the best places in the world to farm grass-fed cows.
-Moderate temperatures, fertile soil, plentiful rainfall and abundant sunshine helps to grow lush green grass which cows graze year round.
-It’s thanks to our grass-fed, pasture-based farming system in New Zealand that farmers here are amongst the most emissions efficient producers of dairy in the world1.
+Our home is New Zealand, one of the best countries in the world to farm grass-fed cows.
+Moderate temperatures, fertile soil, plentiful rainfall and abundant sunshine helps to grow lush green grass which cows graze.
+Our grass-fed*, pasture-based farming system helps New Zealand farmers be amongst the most emissions efficient producers of dairy in the world1.

-Science shows that New Zealand’s pasture-based system is very efficient from a water and fossil energy use perspective, when compared to other methods (housed/feedlot) of farming2.
-Free roaming, pasture-based cows get the majority of their water needs from the grass they eat.
-Housed cows have a greater proportion of supplementary feed in their diet, which has high fossil fuels requirements to cultivate, harvest and transport crops to the barns as opposed to cows grazing on paddocks.
+While all farming systems require inputs of land, energy, water and nutrients, science shows that New Zealand’s pasture-based system is very efficient from a water and fossil energy use perspective, when compared to other methods (housed/feedlot) of farming2.
+Pasture-based cows get the majority of their water needs from the grass they eat, reducing their drinking needs.
+Housed cows have a greater proportion of supplementary feed in their diet, which has high fossil fuel requirements to cultivate, harvest and transport crops to the barns as opposed to cows grazing on paddocks.

-Our grass-fed pasture-based system can also support healthier soil and pasture biodiversity2.
+Our grass-fed* pasture-based system can also support healthier soil and pasture biodiversity2.
 Housed systems will often rely on growing single crop species in a monoculture to support feeding cows.
 New Zealand's mixed pastures commonly have multiple species that serve different purposes and have a range of co-benefits2.
-For example, legumes like white clover are excellent at capturing atmospheric nitrogen, and converts into a form that helps all the pasture species to grow and provides protein in the cow’s diet.
+For example, legumes like white clover are excellent at capturing atmospheric nitrogen, and converting it to a form that helps other pasture species to grow and provides protein in the cow’s diet.
 Where pastures have a good clover content this reduces the need for synthetic nitrogen fertiliser.

 Diversity of pasture isn’t just found up top, grazed pastures also have more organic matter and carbon content in the soil than cultivated fields2.
-This ensures that the soil has a better structure, increasing the amount of water and nutrients it can hold.
-Pastures also support healthy underground populations of earthworms and microbes, which help to break down the soil and contributes to soil health3,4.
-Earthworms enhance soil nutrient cycling, making nutrients available through the soil and the pasture.
+This means that the soil in grazed pastures has a better structure, increasing the amount of water and nutrients it can hold.
+Pastures also support healthy underground populations of earthworms and microbes, which help to break down the soil, contributing to soil health and enhancing nutrient cycling, making nutrients available through the soil and the pasture3,4.
 Nutrient cycling is essential, as livestock can’t access nutrients like carbon and nitrogen directly.

-View Fonterra’s Climate Roadmap: Our strategy towards net zero 2050 below
+View Fonterra’s Climate Roadmap: Our strategy towards our net zero ambition

 References: